WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-class-hooks.md

 ### 🏃‍♀️ Run the pipeline

-Before we start developing any hooks lets make sure everything is setup correctly by running the pipeline with `kedro run`.
+Before we start developing any hooks lets make sure everything is set up correctly by running the pipeline with `kedro run`.

 ``` bash
 kedro run